aasisodiya/go/golang-general/golang-qna/README.md

 ```

 **Reason/Solution**: So the solution was to make sure that if the array was never initialized then simply return the initialized empty array `[]int{}`.
 This way when you Marshal it, it doesn't gives you null and instead gives an empty array as expected.
 (Code to demonstrate the same is in above sample)

+---

+## `go get -u` Not updating the go build

+**Problem**: I had an external package on codecommit, which I was using in my code.
+Now there were some updates made to the external package (on codecommit) and I wanted to use the same updated code.
+So I tried running `go get -u git-codecommit.us-west-2-url` to update the version.
+But when I build the code the version resets in go.mod to the old version.

+**Reason/Solution**: So the reason for this was that my internal shared packages were referring to the old version of the external package (on codecommit).
+So i had to update those referenced version.
+This in turn resolved the issue.